kubewarden/docs/src/operator-manual/telemetry/metrics/01-quickstart.md

 chart will create a PolicyServer named `default`.

-Let's configure the values of the Helm Chart so that we have metrics enabled in the Kubewarden.
-Write the `kubewarden-values.yaml` file:
+Let's configure the values of the Helm Chart so that we have metrics enabled in Kubewarden.
+Write the `kubewarden-values.yaml` file with the following contents:

 ```yaml
 telemetry: